 Flexible Borrowing

-You only pay interest on the amount you draw, which prevents overborrowing or paying interest on the excess you don’t need.
-You can make these withdrawals at any time, giving you more flexibility than a home equity loan or cash-out refinance.
+On an open-end HELOC, interest accrues only on the amount actually drawn, which avoids paying interest on funds the borrower does not need.
+Withdrawals can be made at any time, which is more flexible than a home equity loan or cash-out refinance.

 Cost-Effective Financing

 Although they may seem to have higher rates than primary mortgages, HELOCs actually have much lower interest rates than other types of revolving credit such as credit cards.
 This is because they are secured by your home, which reduces the lender’s risk.
-A HELOC effectively gives you the convenience of a credit card without the steep repayments.
+An open-end HELOC effectively offers the convenience of a credit card without the steep repayments.

 Potential Tax Savings